CBSE Class 10th Exam Date:17 Feb' 26 - 17 Feb' 26

 X + Y = Boy.

-Here are the step-by-step solutions to the Heredity chapter-end exercise questions, which help in revising the concepts thoroughly and easily
+Given below are the Heredity question answer, which helps in revising the concepts thoroughly and easily.

 (a) TTWW